rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Global TODO:##
 - Commit Message Protocol:
     - develop: Title on top line, description of tasks completed below, will be added to README, so try to be descriptive and to the point
-    - project-develop: Update Project YY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
+    - project-develop: Update Project YYYY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
     - database-backup: Backup Database YYYY-MM-DD:HHMM; State: DEVELOP_COMMIT_HASH_7_CHARS
-    - database-archive: Archive Database YY-MM-DD:HHMM; (of newly archived database)
+    - database-archive: Archive Database YYYY-MM-DD:HHMM; (of newly archived database)

 - MUST DO: A Magento DATABASE BACKUP BEFORE __EVERY__ COMMIT!
 - MUST DO: When you fix something COMMIT IT BEFORE DOING __ANYTHING__ ELSE!